 Can Dogs Eat Cheese Rinds?

-Many dogs love cheese, and cheese flavored dog treats are one of the more popular flavors.
+Many dogs love cheese, and cheese-flavoured dog treats are one of the more popular flavours.
 So, when you are preparing that charcuterie board or cooking up something delicious and cheesy in the kitchen, you may be asking, “Can dogs eat cheese rinds?

 Yes, dogs can eat cheese rinds, as long as it is in moderation.
 It gets a bit trickier when it is the hard rind that you want to share with your pet– in some cases, your dog can eat them, and in other cases, it is best to abstain.